 The Oklevueha Native American Church is a spiritual approach to empowering and healing life rather than a doctrinal hierarchy organization.
 As such it occupies a unique place among American religious practices.
 Membership in ONAC does not require that you leave your current church – indeed it actually encourages you to become more committed and involved in the beliefs, customs and covenants that you have already made in your life as long as those things are based in truth and respect.
 ONAC honors the Great Spirit of traditional Native American practice and Mother Earth and we believe that they have taught our ancestors natural and respectful ways of healing and blessing the human soul, human body and all our relationships.

 The difference is that ONAC has been recognized as having special consideration and opportunity to bless its members through native ceremonies and “sacraments” that have been passed down since before recorded history.
 These ceremonies and sacraments are protected by numerous laws in the United States and many other countries.
 Indeed, the first “right” specified in the Bill of Rights is the right to free exercise of religion without government interference.
-Subsequent court rulings up to and including the US Supreme Court have verified and solidified the Native American Church’s right to conduct these ceremonies and use plants and herbs not available to the general public for healing and empowerment.
+Native American Church – Higher Court Ruling including the US Supreme Court have verified and solidified the Native American Church’s right to conduct these ceremonies and use plants and herbs not available to the general public for healing and empowerment.
 These natural substances (such as peyote, cannabis and ayahuasca), when combined with direction and ceremony from a qualified “medicine” man or woman have a powerful transformative effect for good.
 Many people have been healed from chemical dependencies, abusive or addictive tendencies and even physical ailments.
 Programs using these ceremonies in Prisons have contributed to massively reduced recidivism (return to illegal activities and incarceration).
 Many others have been able to overcome long-term SDBs (Self Defeating Behaviors) and have been able to reconcile with family members and church fellowships regardless of denomination.
 Participants have returned to productive and positive lifestyles and have often reported strengthened marriages, recommitment to spiritual values and a closer relationship with the Great Spirit and with their original church family.

 Because of massive evidence showing the positive effects of these sacraments and ceremonies, public opinion has been shifting in favor of doing away with legal penalties for use of these non-addictive natural plants and herbs, especially in healing, pain management and ceremony.
 Until these things are actually legalized on the state and federal level, however, the only way to safely take advantage of the help and blessings available from these God-given plants without fear of arrest is through Native American religious practices which are protected from government interference or punishment.